JacobRex/limitlessrpg/docs/getting-started/core-mechanic.md

 Your GM may determine that a Check is impossible and no roll can be made.

+#### Burden
+Your Burden represents the total cumulative Difficulties you experience due to factors like sickness, injury, or carrying excessive gear.
+This Difficulty affects all your Checks.

 ### Ease
 If an action is certain and there's no risk or time pressure, the GM shouldn’t call for a Check.